It’s almost an unwritten rule that if you’re in business you should have a website.

-No one cares we’re a digital marketing agency in Norfolk or that we offer SEO services.
+No one cares we’re a Norfolk web design company or that we offer SEO services.
 What they care about and want to hear is that we can rank their business above their competitors and get them more enquires through their website.
 It also helps if you can back this up.
 Just as we do in our projects page.

 2. Get your website found:

 This is probably the most important tip in this list.
 The reason for this is you could implement all of these tips but without getting your website found it’s all a waste of time.